determined-ai/determined/docs/reference/deploy/master-config-reference.rst

  ``ui_customization``
 **********************

 Optional.
 Applies only to the Determined Enterprise Edition.
-This section houses options to customize the UI.
+This section contains options to customize the UI.

 ``logo_path``